-Arizona Traffic Ticket Fines & Penalties
+Arizona Traffic Fines & Tickets

 If you’ve recently received a traffic ticket in Arizona, we feel your pain!
 It’s a lousy feeling – knowing that just one momentary lapse in judgment is now going to cost you a good deal of money in the short- and long-term future.
 For most drivers, the first things they wonder are: what are the Arizona traffic ticket fines and penalties, and how much money am I going to have to shell out?
 How high will my insurance rates go?
 Can I get rid of this thing?

 Arizona traffic tickets are split into two different types – civil and criminal.
 Civil traffic violations are those that are considered your “typical” moving violations.
 Each of these carries a certain amount of points that will be assessed to your record, and these points determine the severity of your fine and the rate at which your insurance rates will rise.
 Some of these more common tickets include:

 - Speeding (3 points)

 - Running a red light or stop sign (4 points)